mh-khani/Easy-File-Renamer/README.md

 ## 📌 Notes

-⚠️ Extensions are preserved automatically.
+⚠️ File extensions are preserved automatically
-🚫 Invalid characters like `\ / : * ? " < > |` are not allowed.
+🚫 Invalid characters like `\ / : * ? " < > |` are not allowed
-📛 Files will not be overwritten if a duplicate name exists.
+📛 Files will not be overwritten if a duplicate name exists
-👁️ Always See **Preview** to confirm the rename operation.
+👁️ Always use **Preview** to confirm the rename operation

 ---